sergfa/dev-tool-mania/README.md

 #DevToolMania

+DevToolMania is a website that uses <a href="https://ace.c9.io/#nav=about">Ace editor</a>
+to view/edit JSON, CSS, HTML, JS  code.
 <a href="http://devtoolmania.com">Live Demo</a>

-Online Web Development Editor is a static page website (no server side needed)</br>
-that contains HTML, CSS, JSON, JavaScript editors to edit, validate, format, minify/uglify/beautify source code

 ### Prerequisites
 NodeJS, gulp